top of page

 • This includes a non-individual, like a trust, charity or organization.

-Once you've properly transferred the retirement account funds into an your own or an inherited IRA account and determined what type of beneficiary you are, you can begin to familiarize yourself with the specific tax implications that apply.
+Once you've properly transferred the retirement account funds into an your own or an inherited IRA account and determined which type of beneficiary you are, you can begin to familiarize yourself with the specific tax implications that apply.

 Tax Implications of Inheriting a Retirement Account Based on Whether or Not You're an Eligible Designated Beneficiary